Ranga-Auaha-Ako/canvas-report-tools/README.md

 # canvas-report-tools
-screen captures and description of each script, see the google doc below. https://docs.google.com/document/d/1dmobz9ydJ862uUyFe8feYz5wceqBu4u-WDUTeKxWKd0/
+screen captures and description of each script, see the google doc here https://docs.google.com/document/d/1dmobz9ydJ862uUyFe8feYz5wceqBu4u-WDUTeKxWKd0/

 Canvas assignment score,comment import script: for assignment grade, comment import.
 Some teachers may use external tools for the marking and feedback.
 This script help import grade and comment into Canvas gradebook.